CyberLink PhotoDirector

 Ease of Use: 4/5

 Since PhotoDirector is intended for the casual photographer, it does a fairly good job of staying user-friendly.
-The interface is clear and uncluttered for the most part, and there are very helpful step-by-step instructions for some of the more complex tasks found in the Edit module.
-On the other hand, the strange library management design choices make it difficult to work with large numbers of photos, and layer-based editing isn’t user-friendly at all.
+Aside from the strange choice to divide the program into two workspaces, the interface is clear and uncluttered for the most part, and there are very helpful step-by-step instructions for more complex editing tasks found in the Guided section of the Edit workspace.

 Support: 4/5